NAME

 A list of tags, can be used to categorize schemas.
 See also: DefHash.

-Priority: 2 (very high), after default
+Priority: 2 (very high), after default.

-See also: name
+See also: name, summary, description.

 req => BOOL